PROCEDURES FOR POLICY: 2-05

 1. Any personal injury to an employee, student or third party should be immediately dealt with following the Reynolds Emergency Procedures.
 Report the accident to the employee’s supervisor, the human resources department and campus police.
 The VPFA will work with campus police on the Incident Report and external reporting requirements.
 There will be requests for photographs of the incident.

-2. The faculty member should complete JSRCC Form No. 15-0003, Incident / Accident / Injury Report for Non-Employees.
+2. The faculty member should complete JSRCC Form 15-0003, Incident / Accident / Injury Report for Non-Employees.

 4. Other Information: